spring-attic/spring-security-oauth/README.md

+[![Build Status](https://travis-ci.org/spring-projects/spring-security-oauth.svg?branch=master)](https://travis-ci.org/spring-projects/spring-security-oauth)

+# Maintenance Mode

-**NOTE**: This project is in maintance mode in favor of the OAuth Support provided by Spring Security.
+This project is in maintenance mode in favor of the OAuth Support provided by Spring Security.
 Read more about it in the [blog post](https://spring.io/blog/2018/01/30/next-generation-oauth-2-0-support-with-spring-security).

-[![Build Status](https://travis-ci.org/spring-projects/spring-security-oauth.svg?branch=master)](https://travis-ci.org/spring-projects/spring-security-oauth)
+# About

 This project provides support for using Spring Security with OAuth (1a) and OAuth2.
 It provides features for implementing both consumers